 Measuring Success - Perm its Processing (Building, E lectrical, Plumbing) Performance Measurements 2014 Actuals 2015 Projected 2016 Forecast 1.
 How much did we do o? of permits issued 3452 3625 3700 2.
 How well did we do it?
-Percent of building permits that met target turnaround of 6 days 92% 92% 90% Story behind the data The services provided by the Permits & Inspections division support anticipated population and economic growth in the city, represented by the total number of permits processed per year.
-These permits had a tot construction value of \$156,221,329 in 2014.
-This service supports Strategy Plan Objective 5: Create Prosperity Through Economic Development.
-The numbers reported above are based on manual tracking of building permi review times against building code only.
-There is not an on/off tracking procedure to permit a detailed review of processing times from start to finish However, the building code review is a good benchmark in the absence of detailed information.
+Percent of building permits that met target turnaround of 6 days 92% 92% 90% Story behind the data anticipated population and total number of permits p construction value of \$156, The services provided by the Permits & Inspections division support anticipated population and economic growth in the city, represented by the total number of permits processed per year.
+These permits had a total construction value of \$156,221,329 in 2014.
+This service supports Strategic Plan Objective 5: Create Prosperity Through Economic Development.
+The numbers reported above review times against build procedure to permit a detail However, the building code detailed information. ling code only.
+There is a led review of processing tin not an on/off tracking nes from start to finish.
 3. Is anyone better off?
-2 Story behind the data At this time there is not an automated and detailed process reporting feature in place.
-To be responsive to our customers' needs to process permits as efficiently as possible we need to understand where issues occur and where opportunity exists for improvement.
-Where do we want to go?
+2 Story behind the data At this time there is not an in place.
+To be responsive efficiently as possible we not opportunity exists for improve e to our customers' needs eed to understand where is to process permits as Where do we want to go?
 Implement full building perm times.
-Where this information is a for permit processing target vailable it is possible to cor nmit to high standards
+Where this information is a vailable it is possible to cor mmit to high standards for permit processing target s and meet mese targets of 2 /0 OI HIE HITE.